SSWConsulting/SSW.Rules.Content/rules/azure-resources-creating/rule.md

 [Farmer - Making repeatable Azure deployments easy!](https://compositionalit.github.io/farmer/)

-* It makes creating ARM templates easier
+* IaC using F# as a strongly typed DSL
-* It's a great tool
+* Generates ARM templates from F#
-* Simply add a very short and readable F# project in your solution
+* Add a very short and readable F# project in your solution
 * Tip: The F# solution of scripts should be in a folder called Azure

 `youtube: https://www.youtube.com/embed/8E63s2QlbhA`